-Dig is a collaboration between Drop Bear Theatre, The Seam, and musician Zoë Barry, with lighting design by Sophie Kurylowicz, and has been created especially for one and two year olds and their families.
+Rain, For Babies and Their Carers is a collaboration between Drop Bear Theatre, The SEAM, and cellist Edwina Cordingley, with lighting design by Sophie Kurylowicz, and live performance by Zoë Barry.
+Rain has been created especially for babies and their carers.

 Bodies At Rest